Eric0Zhang/Python_Exercise/README.md

  Try to use github with its desktop version, cmd version, and vscode.
  It's very convinient.
 Cool enough!
 # Using Markdown
- It seems, github doesn't support toc function, it's a pity.
+ It seems github doesn't support toc function, it's a pity.